Hughie McElvaney: RTÉ Investigates programme

 McElvaney was one of three politicians secretly filmed for Standards in Public Office, which aired on RTÉ One straight after the Nine O'Clock News on 8 December 2015.
 For the purposes of its programme, RTÉ established an imaginary company it named Vinst Opportunities, with imaginary investors searching for ways to set up wind farms without having to deal with any problems that might arise if the imaginary company and its imaginary investors sought planning permission.
 Discovering that he directed a consultancy company which was absent from his public declaration of financial interests, a declaration which also did not include a farm, houses and commercial property on 12 February 2015 (one day after McElvaney made requests for planning permission at two of these sites - one for a housing development and the other for a storage facility), RTÉ contacted McElvaney.

-McElvaney met with the imaginary representative of the imaginary company, who secretly filmed him.
-McElvaney asked the imaginary company representative: "Are you going to pay me by the hour or the job?"
-As the imaginary representative arranged a meeting with other imaginary representatives, McElvaney was recorded saying: "And you will have plenty of sterling with you?
+McElvaney was then cold called by an imaginary representative of the imaginary foreign investment firm, using the name "Nina Carlson", who secretly recorded the phone call.
+McElvaney humorously asked the imaginary company representative: "Are you going to pay me by the hour or the job?"
+As the imaginary representative arranged a meeting with other imaginary representatives, McElvaney was recorded sarcastically saying: "And you will have plenty of sterling with you?
 You need to sweeten the man up.
 You know what I mean."
 When asked for a specific amount of money, McElvaney responded: "Ten grand would be a start."
-McElvaney went on to say: "I am the conduit between your investment company and [Monaghan] County Council.
-And I am also the conduit between you and the people where you intend building".
 McElvaney advised the imaginary representative that secrecy would be necessary: "The more that's in the bag, the keener I will be.
 Don't tell anybody else our terms and conditions".

+At a subsequent face-to-face meeting in a local hotel, McElvaney was recorded on video as saying he was "only fooling" that he was looking for £10,000, however he went onto say he wanted "loads of money" if the project was a success, adding: "I am the conduit between your investment company and Monaghan County Council.
+And I am also the conduit between you and the people where you intend building".